the-studious-alpinist/Ian-donaldson-data-science-portfolio/README.md

 + **Home Credit Default - IS6812 Capstone Prep Project**
   + *Business Problem Overview and Project Objective:*

     Home Credit operates in rapidly growing and developing markets, catering to "unbanked" consumers without traditional credit scores.
 Home Credit seeks a predictive model utilizing alternative data sources to mitigate loan losses and expand its lending portfolio.
-Our project's objective was a comprehensive analysis of Home Credit's dataset, emphasizing crucial feature discovery through extensive EDA and identifying necessary data cleaning processes.
-The primary goal is to develop a predictive model capable of accurately assessing the likelihood of customer loan default.
+Our project's objectives included a comprehensive analysis of Home Credit's dataset, emphasizing crucial feature discovery through extensive EDA and identifying necessary data cleaning processes.
+The primary goal was to develop a predictive model capable of accurately assessing the likelihood of customer loan default.

   + *Solution to the Business Problem:*